How to Conduct Customer Experience Analytics [+ Best Tools]

 Read carefully and try to apply new learnings to your customer data.

-This metric centers on customers’ experience and satisfaction with numerous aspects of your business.
-You can use it to assess the overall customer experience with your product, certain features, customer support, and so on.
+You can use metric to assess the overall customer experience and satisfaction with your product, certain features, customer support, and so on.
+To calculate it, you divide the number of happy customers to by the number of customers asked.

 SaaS companies should measure customer satisfaction at different points in the customer journey.
 Doing so, you will collect valuable insights on why, where, and when users experience changes.

 So how to gauge the CSAT score?
-By simply using CSAT surveys.
+By simply triggering CSAT surveys using a tool like Userpilot.
 Check out the example below.

 Customer lifetime value (CLV or LTV) says how much money one customer generates throughout their subscriptions.